How to digitize construction site safety orientations

 BuildPass allows workers to complete a digital site orientation by scanning a QR code when they arrive on site.
 From there, they can upload documents, complete their orientation, and have everything stored automatically in one place.

-You can see who's completed their orientation in real time, track licenses and JHA acknowledgements, and update orientation requirements instantly if site conditions change — keeping the entire process connected without relying on paper forms.
+You can see who's completed their orientation in real time, track licenses and JHA acknowledgements, and update orientation requirements instantly if site conditions change.
+The whole process stays connected without relying on paper forms.

 If you're interested in simplifying your site orientations, book a demo with BuildPass to see how it works on your next project.